 - Joel Rogers’ original progressive policy institute

-- Works in partnership with Rogers’ other affiliated groups -- the Apollo Alliance, Green For All, and Green Cities Collaborative
+- Works in partnership with Rogers’ other affiliated groups — the Apollo Alliance, Green For All, and the Green Cities Collaborative

-In 2001, COWS partnered with the Institute for America’s Future and the Tides Center to create the Apollo Alliance (AA), “a coalition of labor, business, environmental, and community leaders working to catalyze a clean energy revolution.”
-AA has since become one of the most powerful green organizations in the United States, helping to craft part of the American Recovery and Reinvestment Act, which President Barack Obama signed into law in 2009.
-In 2008, COWS began to publish the report, Greener Pathways, with AA and the Workforce Alliance.
+In 2001, COWS partnered with the Institute for America’s Future and the Tides Center to create the Apollo Alliance, a coalition of labor, business, environmental, and community leaders working to “catalyze a clean energy revolution.”

-In 2005, Joel Rogers and the mayor of Madison, Wisconsin, Dave Cieslewicz, founded the Mayors Innovation Project (MIP), which is a network of American Mayors dedicated to such ideals as "shared prosperity," "environmental sustainability," and “building progressive metropolitan leadership.”
-This program encourages city governments to allocate ever-increasing amounts of taxpayer dollars to the goal of "improv[ing] education and lifelong learning, promot[ing] high road economic and workforce development effort, expand[ing] housing and transit availability, develop[ing] the opportunities of the clean energy economy while combating climate change."
-Since its inception, more than 100 cities have participated in the project.
+In 2005, Rogers and the mayor of Madison, Wisconsin—Dave Cieslewicz—founded the Mayors Innovation Project (MIP), a network of American mayors dedicated to such ideals as “shared prosperity,” “environmental sustainability,” and “progressive metropolitan leadership.”
+With staunch support from COWS, this program encouraged city governments to allocate ever-increasing sums of taxpayer money to the goal of “improv[ing] education and lifelong learning, promot[ing] high-road economic and workforce development effort[s], expand[ing] housing and transit availability, [and] develop[ing] the opportunities of the clean energy economy while combating climate change.”

-In a similar vein, COWS helped to create the Center for State Innovation, which assists “governors and state executives promote innovative, progressive policies.”
-Toward this end, CSI "organizes high-quality briefings and materials on new policy proposals" in such areas as "education, public safety, growing the middle class, government reform, economic and workforce development, clean energy, immigration, transportation and smart growth, and taxes."
-CSI presents these policy proposals to state executives and their staffs.
-By 2010, the organization boasted the cooperation of 39 states and had enlisted the support of numerous government bodies and prominent progressive organizations, including, among many others, the Brookings Institution; the Center for American Progress; the Environmental Protection Agency; the Illinois Commerce Commission; the Immigration Policy Center; the Natural Resources Defense Council; the New York City Economic Development Commission; the Office of Management and Budget; Pew Charitable Trusts; the Progressive States Network; the Service Employees International Union; the U.S. Departments of Energy, Labor, Commerce, Education, and Agriculture; and the U.S. Government Accountability Office.
+COWS likewise played a part in creating the Center for State Innovation (CSI), which aimed to help governors and state executives “promote innovative, progressive policies.”
+Toward that end, CSI presented such leaders with “high-quality briefings and materials on new policy proposals” in the areas of “education, public safety, growing the middle class, government reform, economic and workforce development, clean energy, immigration, transportation and smart growth, and taxes.”
+By 2010, CSI boasted the cooperation of 39 states.
+Moreover, it had enlisted the support of numerous government agencies and prominent progressive organizations, including the Brookings Institution, the Center for American Progress, the Environmental Protection Agency, the Illinois Commerce Commission, the Immigration Policy Center, the Natural Resources Defense Council, the New York City Economic Development Commission, the Office of Management and Budget, Pew Charitable Trusts, the Progressive States Network, the Service Employees International Union, the U.S. Government Accountability Office, and the U.S. Departments of Energy, Labor, Commerce, Education, and Agriculture.

-In 2007, Joel Rogers partnered with Van Jones to found Green For All, an environmental partner of progressive labor.
-A year later, in 2008, Rogers co-founded the Emerald Cities Collaborative, which together with COWS and Green For All directs the Efficiency Cities Network, whose aim is to educate government workers and businesses about retrofitting the new green economy and to ensure the “generation, local capture, and equitable distribution of resulting power, wealth, health, income, employment, and other opportunities.”
+In 2007, Joel Rogers collaborated with Van Jones to establish Green For All, an environmental partner of progressive labor.
+A year later, Rogers co-founded the Emerald Cities Collaborative, which, together with COWS and Green For All, directed the Efficiency Cities Network, whose aim was to educate government workers and businesses vis-à-vis retrofits for the new green economy, and to ensure the “equitable distribution of resulting power, wealth, health, income, employment, and other opportunities.”

-The other initiative that COWs has long advocated is the development of a new green economy, pushed by government policy and directed through progressive alliances and business cooperation.
-COWS believes that “the 2009 American Recovery and Reinvestment Act [i.e., the $787 billion stimulus package] alone has the potential to create almost 180,000 jobs in energy efficiency over the next few years,” and looks forward to “comprehensive climate and energy legislation” that would lead to a “net increase of roughly 1.7 million [green] jobs in the U.S.”
+In 2009, COWS predicted that the American Recovery and Reinvestment Act (i.e., the $787 billion federal stimulus package) had “the potential to create almost 180,000 jobs in energy efficiency over the next few years,” and that the passage of additional “comprehensive climate and energy legislation” would lead to a “net increase of roughly 1.7 million [green] jobs in the U.S.”